-NS293: Electronic Navigation Lab - Weekly exercises in the RADAR simulator allow the student to practice and develop skills in interpreting RADAR information and using RADAR for collision avoidance, as well as applying theory taught in NS292.
+NS293: Electronic Navigation Lab - Weekly exercises in the RADAR simulator focus on radar proficiency, radar plotting, using RADAR for collision avoidance, as well as applying theory taught in NS292.
 Successful completion of this course is necessary for certification as a USCG RADAR Observer.
 This course supports the marine license requirements to meet the Standards for Training, Certification, and Watchkeeping (STCW).
-Corequisite: NS292.
-Lab 1, Cr.
-1 4 sections available \$1477.50/section
+Co-requisite: NS292.
+Labs sessions are two hours long.
+2 sections available \$1500.00/section